tl-its-umich-edu/canvas/practiceCourseGenerator/README.md

 run.

-2. Download file from Google Drive - Canvas Practice Course Training List (Responses) and rename it to input.csv
+2. Download file from Google Drive - Canvas Practice Course Training List (Responses) and rename it to canvas_practice_course_requests.csv

-3. Use input.csv to gather the list of users that need a practice course generated.
+3. Use canvas_practice_course_requests.csv to gather the list of users that need a practice course generated.

-4. With this list of users, the URL from the properties file, and the Canvas toekn from the properties file - make Canvas API call to gather information on specific users.
+4. With this list of users, the URL from the properties file, and the Canvas token from the properties file - make Canvas API call to gather information on specific users.

 5. Create a directory to be zipped in a later step.

 6. Generate 3 csv files necessary for generating Canvas Practice Courses:

-A. courses.csv
+	* courses.csv
-B. enrollments.csv
+	* enrollments.csv
-C. users.csv
+	* users.csv

 7. Put the three aforementioned files into the directory made in step 5.